davidmingueza98/AI-exercise-advisor/README.md

 - Implementation
 - Validation and test

-Feel free to check more details in the full [report](./Memory/report.pdf) (Spanish).
+Feel free to check more details in the full [report](./Memoria/report.pdf) (Spanish).

+## Build With
+[CLIPS](https://www.clipsrules.net/).
+Rule-based programming language useful for creating expert systems.

 ## Prerequisites
-To visualize the ontology you have to download [Protégé](https://protege.stanford.edu/).
+To visualize the ontology you have to download and install [Protégé](https://protege.stanford.edu/).

-## How to run
+## Usage
-The executable of the CLIPS interpret is already in the repository:
+CLIPS interpret is already in the repository:
 ```
 ./clips
 ```